samsquire/ideas5/README.md

 android
 ```

-* **Create MULTIPLE graphs of event relationship that are noteworthy** This is the inspiration of neuron's synaptic's clefts.
+* **Create MULTIPLE graphs of event/data relationships that are noteworthy** These are effectively interfaces or skeletons which are used for pattern matching later.
 These are also things, or facts or **contexts**.

+* For example, take this interaction model

-For example the following graph might be used in an architecture of software where there is a **1 thread per socket** matches a socket that owns a thread.
-This is inspired by pattern matching and selecting on the entire graph.
+* For example the following graph might be used in an architecture of software where there is a **1 thread per socket** matches a socket that owns a thread.

   ![thread_per_socket](https://github.com/samsquire/diagrams/blob/main/thread_per_socket.png?raw=true)